 The Banana Overnight Oats

-- Plant-based milk: Use your favorite dairy-free milk (almond, soy, cashew, coconut, rice, etc.).
-For a lighter option, you could use water, but the peanut butter overnight oats won’t be as creamy.
+- Plant-based milk: Use your favorite dairy-free milk (almond milk, soy, cashew, coconut, rice, etc.).
+For a lighter option, use water, but it won’t be as creamy or flavorful.
+For creamier chocolate PB overnight oats, use 50/50 milk and vegan Greek yogurt.

-- Peanut butter: Use creamy peanut butter, it can be smooth or crunchy.
-If preferred, substitute it with another nut/seed butter, like almond butter, hazelnut butter, or sunflower seed butter.
+- Peanut butter: I use creamy peanut butter without added oils or sugar.
+If preferred, use other seed/ nut butter like almond butter, hazelnut, cashew, or sunflower seed butter.

 - Vanilla extract: Natural, pure vanilla will have the best flavor.